-In addition, the DLT Act (see question 3.2) provides for a new regulatory licence type in the FinMIA for the operation of a DLT trading facility, defined as a professionally operated venue for the multilateral trading of DLT securities.
+In addition, the DLT Act provides for a new regulatory licence type in the FinMIA for the operation of a DLT trading facility, defined as a professionally operated venue for the multilateral trading of DLT securities.
 According to Swiss law, DLT securities (from a regulatory point of view) include (a) register value rights in the meaning of art.
-973d of the Swiss Code of Obligations ("CO") (see above), and (b) other value rights that are held on electronic registers and enable the creditors, but not the debtor, to dispose over their rights using technological processes.
+973d of the Swiss Code of Obligations, and (b) other value rights that are held on electronic registers and enable the creditors, but not the debtor, to dispose over their rights using technological processes.